General statement of handling policies

-The WJC respects your privacy and we strongly believe in protecting the integrity and privacy of personal data gathered from our activities with individuals, stakeholders and supporters as well as visitors to our website.
-For the purposes of the General Data Protection Regulation (GDPR) and any subsequent Dutch legislation addressing data protection, the Data Controller is Stitching Wildlife Justice Commission, address: Johan de Wittlaan 7, 2517 JR The Hague, The Netherlands.
+The Wildlife Justice Commission respects your privacy and we strongly believe in protecting the integrity and privacy of personal data gathered from our activities with individuals, stakeholders and supporters, job applicants as well as visitors to our website.
+For the purposes of the General Data Protection Regulation (GDPR) and any subsequent or complementary Dutch legislation, the Data Controller is Stichting Wildlife Justice Commission, address: Johan de Wittlaan 7, 2517 JR The Hague, The Netherlands.

-This Policy sets out to demonstrate our commitment to preserving your privacy and safeguarding any personal details you provide to us, whether on this website or by any other means.
-We wish to show our compliance to the GDPR and its eight principles.
+This policy sets out to demonstrate our commitment to preserving your privacy and safeguarding any personal data you provide to us and/or are accessed by us.

 We may change this Policy from time to time.
 If we make any significant changes, we will advertise this on the website or contact you directly with the information.

-The WJC collects different categories of personal data, these being:
+The Wildlife Justice Commission collects different categories of personal data, these being:

 - Name and address details (name, address, place of residence);